nsgrantham/mimix/README.md

 ## Simulation study

-Run `./simulation-study/run-simulation-study.sh -r 50 -o simulation-study/results` to reproduce the simulation study.

-This depends primarily on `scripts/sim-mcmc.jl` which allows the user to simulate a model with their own configurations.
+Run `scripts/sim-mcmc.jl` to simulate a model on artificially-generated data.
 A call to this script may look like the following:

 ```
 mkdir simulation-results